nextcloud/globalsiteselector/README.md

 // operation mode
 'gss.mode' => 'master',

-// define a master admin, this user will not be redirected to a slave but is
+// define a master admins, this users will not be redirected to a slave but are
-// allowed to login at the master to perform administration tasks 'gss.master.admin' => 'adminUid',
+// allowed to login at the master node to perform administration tasks 'gss.master.admin' => ['admin1Uid', 'admin2Uid'],

 // define a parameter given by the IdP to decide where a user is located 'gss.saml.slave.mapping' => 'idpParameterSlave',